llm-edge/hal-9100/CONTRIBUTING.md

 `git commit -m "Release 1.0.0"`

+[Once the image is built](https://github.com/stellar-amenities/assistants/pkgs/container/assistants%2Fassistants), preferrably update [the Docker compose file](docker/docker-compose.yml) to use the new version.

 #### Tips

 - At any point you can compare your feature branch to the upstream/main of